 Windsor Academy Educational Campus is a non-denominational private school located on the grounds of the old Windsor Estate on Route 94 in New Windsor, New York.
-The school carries dual certification from the New York State Department of Education as a non-public school and the New York State Office of Children and Family Services as a child care center.
+The school carries designation from the New York State Department of Education as a non-public school and is licensed through the New York State Office of Children and Family Services as a child care center.
 It is one of the few private schools in Orange County that is owned by a licensed educator with over 50 years’ experience in the field.
 It also holds the distinction of serving the needs of children from six weeks of age through sixth grade.

 Windsor Academy is a Community School and Center for Learning that offers resources and support not only to its students and families but is available to meet the variety of educational needs that may arise in the community in general.
-We serve as an impartial advisor and resource team for anyone with educational concerns.
+We serve as an impartial advisory and resource team for anyone with educational concerns.
 We also serve as a training center for students from our local high school and we are a site for college fieldwork and student teaching from the surrounding colleges.
 The owner has been a guest lecturer in education classes at Mount Saint Mary College as well.

 Windsor Academy is a complete school that nourishes, protects, and celebrates our children’s minds, bodies, and spirits.

 Responsibility for our children’s total well-being rests collaboratively with our staff and our families.
 In the spirit of this dedication, we ask that everyone become familiar with all the policies identified in this handbook, which have been painstakingly designed to maintain a healthy and safe environment.

 All topics are listed in alphabetical order with a Table of Contents to help locate important information.
 This handbook is also available as a hard copy if requested.

 Thank-you for your support and involvement in your child’s education at Windsor Academy.